sondregronas/actualbudget-utils-nor/README.md

   from the payee name).
 Also strips any extra whitespace from the payee names.
 I.e. `\.\w{2,3}\b` will remove any domain names from the payee name, `\bpaypal\b` will remove the word "paypal" from the payee name.

+- **Transfer Recognition** - Recognizes transfers between accounts and marks them as transfers in Actual.
+By default bank syncs will create two transactions for each transfer, one in each account.
+This module will change the payee to be a proper transfer.

 - **Bank Sync** - Triggers a bank sync for all accounts in Actual.
 This is useful if you want to automate the bank sync process.